 - 7% from 1 January 2021 to 30 June 2021

-We have developed a single rates structure to apply across the MidCoast Council region, to replace the three different rating systems of the former Council areas.
+We now have a single rates structure that applies across the MidCoast Council region, to replace the three different rating systems of the former Council areas.

-Rates harmonisation is a legislative requirement for all merged councils and must be in place for the 2021/22 financial year.
+Rates harmonisation is a legislative requirement for all merged councils, due to be in place for the 2021/22 financial year.

-Harmonising our rates structure does not change the total amount of rates income we generate.
+Harmonising our rates structure has not changed the total amount of rates income we generate.
 What it does mean is a consistent, simpler and more equitable distribution of the total amount across the entire region.